Last Updated: Sep 19, 2023 Views: 234

 CGU Dissertation Requirements are available here via the registrar’s office.

 CGU Dissertations will be automatically deposited by the library into Scholarship@Claremont (S@C) approximately 2 months after the dissertation has been approved by the CGU registrar in the Proquest ETD Adminstrator.

 KGI Students may deposit a copy of their dissertation in Scholarship@Claremont (S@C) our open-access repository maintained by The Claremont Colleges Library.
 Please check with your specific program or registrar’s office to see if you are required to submit to S@C.

-As the student author of your dissertation you must upload and deposit your own dissertation in S@C yourself.
+KGI student authors must upload and deposit their own dissertation in S@C themselves.
 You can do that at the Scholarship@Claremont page.
 Authors retain copyright for all content contributed to S@C. Submitting your dissertation to the S@C repository does not transfer your copyright; it only grants the Library a non-exclusive license to distribute and preserve the document.
 This means that you give the library the right to display your work as part of S@C, but that won’t stop you from sharing it or disseminating it or adapting it as you see fit.

 As a scholar it is also your responsibility to do a Fair Use Analysis before uploading your work, especially if you use content that is protected by copyright (e.g. images, graphs/charts, interviews, videos, music, etc.).